microsoft/TypeAgent/ts/packages/cache/README.md

 ### Adding new explainer

-The list of supported explainer is located at [explainerFactories.ts](./src/explanation/explainerFactories.ts) Multiple explainer support is use to explore changes to the explainer prompt and schema.
+The list of supported explainers is located at [explainerFactories.ts](./src/explanation/explainerFactories.ts) Multiple explainer support is use to explore changes to the explainer prompt and schema.
 Each explainer may be configured with their own validator and construction creator.
-Some explainer might not support that and some of the scenario will not work.
+Some explainers might not support that and some of the scenarios will not work.

-Each explainer contain code (validation and construction creation), and the schema(s) (used to ask LLM to break down requests).
+Each explainer contains code (validation and construction creation), and the schema(s) (used to ask LLM to break down requests).

 ### Cloning existing explainer

-Each explainer contain code (validation and construction creation), and the schema (used to ask LLM to break down requests).
+Each explainer contains code (validation and construction creation), and the schema (used to ask LLM to break down requests).

 One way to start a new explainer is to clone an existing one.
 Here is an example instruction to create v5 from v4: